• The Nuclear Family

 Earlier this year, we took an 8-hour road trip and stayed at a BNB with a kitchen.
 Before the trip, we made 9″x13″ pans of baked spaghetti, pork and bean casserole, breakfast casserole, and another baked breakfast dish.
 In order to avoid bringing a sizable cooler to fit it all, we froze all of the pans overnight before we left.
 Then, we put them in a large, insulated fabric bag.
 They stayed frozen all day while we were traveling, were easy to fit in the car, and the bag folded up when it was empty on the way home.

-Before the trip, we also made sandwiches for the drive there, as well as some healthy, homemade snacks like oat and apple muffins, dehydrated fruit, and no-bake date bars.
+Before the trip, we also made sandwiches for the drive there, as well as some healthy, homemade snacks like oat and apple muffins, dehydrated fruit, and 10-minute date energy bars.

 3. Go grocery shopping when you arrive